neurotrino/reservoir/README.md

 ## Contributing

+### Note on Rapid prototyping
+While you're adding and removing structural elements, working with the HJSON configuration could be more trouble than it's worth.
+It's advised you leave your HJSON a skeleton and use default values in the class definition while you're in this phase.

 ### Common Modifications
 While the script is designed to ultimately provide a model you can control through manipulation of just one HJSON